 What colors for a French country home?

-I share here the pillars of French country home color palette so you can start decorating the right way.
-I will also review 2 examples of French country kicthens with good and bad implementation of a color palette.
-Nothing better than real examples to understand how to choose the colors.
+In this guide, we share the pillars of French country home color palette, so you can start decorating the right way.
+We also reviewed French country kitchens to pinpoint you the do's and dont's.
+Nothing better than real examples to understand how to choose the colors, right?
+With our tips, you will be able to define your French country colors, that will be aligned with the best practices.

-The 3 pillars for a true French country home color palette
+The 3 pillars of the French country home color palette

-Pillar #1: French country home main colors are neutral: it's a mix of white, beige, taupe and grey.
+It's a mix of white, beige, taupe, and gray.
 These timeless and peaceful colors create an elegant and comfortable atmosphere in your home.
-Generally the walls are in white, light grey or beige, as well as the main furnishings (sofa, bed...).
+Generally, the walls are in white, light gray or beige, as well as the main furnishings (sofa, bed…).
 For a perfect harmony, 3 options:

 1) Walls and furnishings in pure white: this monochromatic color scheme is so elegant!